aburrell/apexpy/CONTRIBUTING.rst

     git commit -m "Brief description of your changes" git push origin name-of-your-bugfix-or-feature

 6. Submit a pull request through the GitHub website.
 Pull requests should be made to the ``develop`` branch.
+The continuous integration (CI) testing servers will automatically test the whole codebase, including your changes, for multiple versions of Python on both Windows and Linux.

 Pull Request Guidelines
 -----------------------